fraank/expo-protomaps-native-plus-web-demo/README.md

-# Expo MapLibre native + web demo
+# Expo Protomaps native + web demo

-Demo React Native / Expo app that has both a native and a web version of a MapLibre powered map.
+Demo React Native / Expo app that has both a native and a web version of a Protomaps powered map.

-For a detailed guide of how this demo was implemented, see the blog article [Getting MapLibre working for both native and web in Expo](https://greenash.net.au/thoughts/2025/01/getting-maplibre-working-for-both-native-and-web-in-expo/).

 ![Expo MapLibre native + web demo screenshot](./assets/images/expo-maplibre-native-plus-web-demo-screenshot.jpg?raw=true)

-This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
+This is an [Expo](https://expo.dev) project forked from [`expo-maplibre-native-plus-web-demo`](https://github.com/Jaza/expo-maplibre-native-plus-web-demo).

 ## Get started